What can I do for your child?

-All payment should be by bank transfer.
+All payments should be by bank transfer.
 You will be given my bank details and will be able to set me up on your banking app as a regular payee.

-Unless payment has been received no further lessons will take place.
+Unless payment has been received, no further lessons will take place.
 Agreements can be arranged with Local Authorities or charities to pay in arrears by monthly invoice.